imperva/dsfkit/README.md

 Imperva DSFKit is the official Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric.
 The DSF can be easily deployed by following the steps in this guide which are currently available for deployments on AWS only.

-Currently, the DSFKit supports deployment of the DSF Hub & Agentless Gateway (formerly Sonar), and DAM.
+DSFKit enables you to deploy the full suite of the DSF sub-products - DSF Hub & Agentless Gateway (formerly Sonar), DAM (Data Activity Monitoring) and DRA (Data Risk Analytics).

-In the near future, DSFKit will enable you to deploy the full suite of the DSF sub-products, including DRA, and will support the other major public clouds.
+Currently, DSFKit supports deployments on AWS cloud.
+In the near future, it will support other major public clouds, on-premises (vSphere) and hybrid environments.

 # About This Guide